Streaming Services.

 Live Streaming Notes

-As live streaming here at Christ Church is a work in progress, we are capturing extra stuff we’re learning along the way.
+As live streaming here at Christ Church is complicated, we have captured extra information.
 Click the button below to read some notes.
 These are extra details and you don’t need to know them to stream a service here, but they contain useful reference information such as helpful tips and problem solutions.